-Aside from the beach, of course, Monteverde is one of my favorite places to go to when visiting Costa Rica.
-The ride up, alone, is enough to satisfy my ecotourism fix.
+Aside from the beach, of course, Monteverde is one of the best places to visit to when on vacation in Costa Rica.
+The ride up, alone, is enough to satisfy my outdoor and adventure travel fix.
 And yes, we all know about the amazing cloud forest that everyone comes to experience, but what else is there when you're not hopping on shuttles to get to Arenal?

 Here are 6 things you should do when you visit Monteverde: